 In line with the United Nations Partnership Framework (UNPAF) 2014-2018, UNDP Namibia will focus on UNPAF Outcomes 8 & 12, while contributing to 4 & 11, in line with development priorities of Government.
 This work plan hinges on two Pillars; Poverty Eradication and Energy & Environment.

 UNPAF OUTCOME #4:

-By 2018, the UNDP aspires for Namibia to comply with most of her international treaties’ accession/ratification, monitoring and reporting obligations;
+By 2018, Namibia complies with most of her international treaties’ accession/ratification, monitoring and reporting obligations;

 UNPAF OUTCOME #8: